gioannidis/deb_package_statistics/README.md

 ### Time Complexity

-The time complexity of this tool, excluding any network or decompression operations, is `O(M + N + K * log(N))`, where:
+The time complexity of this tool, excluding any network or decompression operations, is `O(M*L + K*log(N))`, where:

-- `M` is the number of files in the decompressed `Contents-{architecture}.gz` file, i.e., the number of individual lines.
+- `M` is the number of filenames in the decompressed Contents indices file, i.e., the number of individual lines.
-- `N` is the number of individual packages within the `Contents` file.
+- `L` is the length of the longest line in the in the Contents indices file.
-- `K` is the number of the top packages that we would like to display, based on the number of associated files.
+- `K` is the number of the top packages that we would like to display, based on the number of associated filenames.

-We achieve this time complexity by refraining from sorting all packages based on their respective associated file counts.
-Instead, we apply a partial sort via a heap by choosing only the top `K` packages.
+- `N` is the number of individual packages in the Contents indices file.

 In particular:

-- `O(M) + O(N)` time is required to process the entire file.
+- `O(M * L)` time is required to process the entire `Contents` file.
-- `O(N)` time is required to build a max heap of packages based on their associated file counts.
 - `log(N)` time is required to pop the top package from the heap; we repeat this operation `K` times.

+Note that `O(N)` time is also required to build a max heap of packages based on their associated filename counts.
+However, we can easily illustrate that `N <= M*L`, since every package is mentioned at least once in the entire Contents indices file.
+Therefore, `O(M*L + N) = O(M*L)`.

+We achieve this time complexity by refraining from sorting all packages based on their respective associated filename counts.
+Instead, we apply a partial sort via a heap by choosing only the top `K` packages.

-If `K` is expected to be constant and `K << N`, e.g., `K = 10`, then the time complexity of this tool is essentially `O(M + N)`.
+If `K` is expected to be constant and `K << N`, e.g., `K = 10`, then the time complexity of this tool is essentially `O(M * L)`.

-Note that one file may be associated with multiple packages and, conversely, multiple files may be associated with a single package.
-Therefore, we cannot derive any relationship between `M` and `N`.

 ### Space Complexity

-- `O(M + N)` space is required to store the compressed file in persistent storage and the decompressed file in volatile memory.
+`O(M * L)` space is required to store the compressed file in persistent storage and the decompressed file in volatile memory.
+See the [Time Complexity](#time-complexity) section for an explanation of the notation.

-- `O(N)` space is required to create a max-heap of packages.
+Note that `O(N)` space is also required to create and maintain a max-heap of packages, as well as to produce the final output.
+However, as we illustrated in the [Time Complexity](#time-complexity) section, `N <= M*L`, therefore the `M*L` factor is the dominant one.

-Therefore, this tool has `O(M + N)` space complexity requirements.

 ## Documentation